truxnell/nix-config/docs/maintenance/backups.md

+# Backups
+## Overview
-Nightly Backups are facilitated by nixos restic module & a helper module ive written.
+Nightly Backups are facilitated by nixos [restic](https://search.nixos.org/options?channel=23.11&from=0&size=50&sort=relevance&type=packages&query=services.restic.) module & a helper module ive written.

-These run to my NAS 'local' and cloudflare R2 'remote'
+This does a nightly ZFS snapshot, in which apps and other mutable data is restic backedup to both a local folder on my NAS and also to Cloudflare R2.

+## Taking a backup

 They are a systemd timer/service so you can query or trigger a manual run with